metacpan/metacpan-cpan-extracted/distros/D/Date-Advent/README.md

 # ACKNOWLEDGEMENTS

-Many thanks to my beautiful wife, Jennifer, and my amazing daughter, Rosemary.
+Many thanks to my beautiful wife, Jennifer, my amazing daughter, Rosemary, and my sweet son, Oliver.
 But, above all, SOLI DEO GLORIA!

-# LICENSE AND COPYRIGHT
+# LICENSE

-Copyright 2016-2017 MICHAEL WAYNE ARNOLD
+Copyright 2016-2018 MICHAEL WAYNE ARNOLD

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: